Appenzeller Spitzhauben: Characteristics

 The Spitzhauben is a light chicken: hens weigh little more than a kilogram, and cock birds barely over 1.5 kg.
-It is an active breed that doesn't do well in close confinement, can forage well, and will roost in trees if given the opportunity.
+It is an active breed that does not do well in close confinement, can forage well, and will roost in trees if given the opportunity.
 In North America, it is very rare and is recognized officially by neither the American Poultry Association or other breed registries.
 The silver-spangled Spitzhauben is the most common variety.

 The Spitzhauben variety, meaning "pointed bonnet", has a V-comb and feather crests in males and females.
-The word 'spitzhauben' derives from a ceremonial hat worn by the women in the Appenzeller region in Switzerland.
+The word spitzhauben derives from a ceremonial hat worn by the women in the Appenzeller region in Switzerland.
 The breed was imported into America by a doctor.
 Spitzhauben are recognised by the EE Standard commission in the following colours: silver-spangled, gold-spangled, lemon-spangled, chamois-spangled, pure black and pure blue.

 Ring size is 16 mm for cocks and 15 mm for hens.